mikolajed/Graph-Isomorphism/README.md

 The former takes an input from stdin but only for a single graph, so using tests graph needs taking only a part of a file.
 Note both graph in those file may have different number of edges.
 Example use:
 `head -n 8 tests/tests_tr0/dag_8_0_1.in | python3 draw.py`

+# Tests
+All tests in the tests directory have successfully passed.
+To repliceate the tests first zip file in `./tests/` should be uncompresssed.
+Following tests were run:
+`python3 test.py naive.py tests/tests_a`
+`python3 test.py naive.py tests/tests_a_dense`
+`python3 test.py trees.py tests/tests_tr0`
+`python3 test.py trees.py tests/tests_t`